The Black Market

 Addiction And The Black Market

-Addiction is a severe problem in the United States.
-Over 21 million Americans are battling at least one addiction.
+Addiction is a severe problem in the US, with over 21 million Americans battling at least one substance use disorder.
 Of those 21 million, only 10% reported receiving any treatment.
 How did the other 18.9 million people cope?
 According to various researchers and journalists, many individuals manage their disorders with the black market’s help.
 Since the underground economy provides access to their “fix” without restrictions, many buy or exchange services to access the affinity of their addiction.
-Whether it’d be taboo pornOpioids, or Amphetamines, the illegal sector has it.
+Whether it’d be taboo porn, opioids, or amphetamines, the illegal sector has it.

 Paid Advertising.
 We receive advertising fees from purchases through BetterHelp links.